Fethbita/Survival_Game_DEPRECATED/guides/story.md

 I was able to find some stuff.
 Now I only have one purpose.
 Yes.
 I need to figure out how to get rid of this place and go to my family.
 Did I tell you that I have two kids and a beautiful wife?
 You should see her eyes.
 They are just as bright as the sun.
 God, I started talking to myself now.
 Great!
 Okay, breathe Jason.
 Calm down.
 You know already know that there is always hope.

 Let's start with some small steps.
 I don't have much time to think right now.
 Looking at the sun's position, I need to find a way to make fire.

+It's quiet tonight.
+Quieter than usual.
+The feeling I had when the forest is living is missing.
+It is like every living creature just stopped moving and turned their eyes on me.
+I couldn't help but looked around.
+After a few steps from my camp site, it was all darkness and there seems to be nothing at all among the trees.
+The question is, what do I expect to see?